LeMonaStudio/GlobeSurfer/README.md

 ## Challenges Faced
 Initially I was using Retrofit with the Moshi converter but some fields were returning null from the API.
 So I had to use the Scalar converter to return the raw JSON and use the JSON-Java Library

+## Nice to have
+I look forward to adding more translations for the country names in the app as the API provided and implementing Unit tests and also UI test.
+It would be nice to have the app display details, photos and may be videos of some cool tourist places in each country for those visiting the country just simplying planning a trip can know where to go without having to google it.

+## Download
+You can download the APK from [here](http://bit.ly/3Gvf055) or simply play the on Appetize [here](https://appetize.io/app/36xrdvurhmf36wscdtjj5quws4)